yahiro07/alumina-visor/readme.md

-# Visor
+# alumina-visor

-Visor is a component catalog generator for alumina.
+alumina-visor is a component catalog generator for alumina.
 It is a simpler alternative to storybook.

 ## Usage